Hamas pressured from all sides as it weighs Trump's Gaza plan

-Foreign Ministry Spokesman Esmaeil Baghaei said representatives from Iran and the UN nuclear watchdog will be meeting in the coming days to discuss the new bilateral cooperation modality in the wake of the 12-day Israel-US attacks on the Islamic Republic’s civilian nuclear sites last June.
+Foreign Ministry Spokesman Esmaeil Baghaei said representatives from Iran and the United Nations nuclear watchdog, the International Atomic Energy Agency (IAEA), will be meeting soon to discuss the new bilateral cooperation modality in the wake of the 12-day Israel-U.S. attacks on the Islamic Republic’s civilian nuclear sites last June.

 “The talks with the IAEA on Friday and Saturday in Vienna were positive.
 The date for the next round of negotiations is not decided, but both sides will be meeting most probably in coming days,” he said, to continue the talks at the expert-level discussions about the future format of cooperation after Iran’s civilian nuclear sites were bombed last June.